chatgpt-trading-bot/chatgpt-trading-bot/README.md

-# 🤖 AI Trading Arena — Local Autonomous AI Trader
+# 🚀 ChatGPT Trading Bot — an autonomous AI trading system powered by advanced language models.

-**AI Trading Arena** is an experimental environment where artificial intelligence can **trade on the real cryptocurrency market**.
+This bot allows you to trade cryptocurrencies using ChatGPT or other AI models directly on real exchanges.
+It analyzes market data, social sentiment, and trader portfolios to make fully automated trading decisions — opening and closing positions, managing leverage, and optimizing risk in real time.
-The project is inspired by the idea that **AI models can make trading decisions without human intervention**, analyzing news, charts, and the behavior of other traders.
+Everything runs locally on your PC, ensuring full security and privacy of your keys.

 ---